In This Article

 There are various types of taxes, such as income, sales, property, and excise taxes.
 Each type serves a different purpose and is collected in different ways.
 Understanding how these taxes work can be overwhelming at first.
 However, I’m here to help simplify the process for you.
 By breaking down each type of tax and how it affects you, we can ensure you stay informed and invested in the financial stability of your community.

 Income taxes are levied on the income you make from salary, wages, or investments.
 These taxes are usually collected through payroll deductions and filing annual tax returns.
+Moreover, the income tax you pay is based entirely on which tax bracket applies to you in 2023.
 Income-based taxes can be progressive or regressive depending on how much money you make and the type of taxation system your government has.

 Progressive taxes are based on the individual’s income and are typically collected through annual tax returns.
 The more money you make, the higher your tax rate will be.
 This type of taxation is designed to help reduce inequality in society by making those with higher incomes pay their fair share.